Francesca-pv/ELK_Stack_Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because it's easier to diploy.
 - _TODO: What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks: